raspberrypilearning/animated-story/en/step_2.md

 ### Output something to Console

-If the condition is met (the element with the attribute `id=hideBounce` has entered the viewport), you can output a message to the Console for testing.
+If the condition is met (the element with the attribute `id="hideBounce"` has entered the viewport), you can output a message to the Console for testing.

 --- task ---